dotlang/language/README.md

 # Patterns

-Because a lot of non-critical tools are removed from the language and core, the user has freedom to implement them however they want (using features provided in the language).
+Because a lot of non-critical features are removed from the language and core, the user has freedom to implement them however they want (using features provided in the language).
 In this section we provide some of possible solutions for these types of features.

 ## Polymorphism

 Polymorphism can be achieved using cloure and lambdas.

+Pseudo code:
 ```
 drawCircle = (s: Circle, Canvas, float -> int) {...}
 drawSquare = (s: Square, Canvas, float -> int) {...}

 Shape = { draw: (Canvas, float -> int)}
-getShape = (name: String -> Shape) {
+getShape = (name: String -> Shape)
+{
 	if name is "Circle"
 		c = Circle{...}
-		return Shape{draw = drawCircle}
+		:: Shape{draw = drawCircle}
 }
 f = getShape("Circle")
 f.draw(c, 1.12)